visadb-io-Inc/ai-support-bot-knowledge-base/content/bookeeping/DEFAULT.md

 ## AI Email
 - We give you one personalized AI Email address looks like user@my.bookeeping.ai
-- All the emails Paula send, invoice reminders or email you ask to draft and send are sent from this email address.
+- All the emails you ask Paula via Chat commands e.g. invoice reminders or any email you draft and send using Paula AI are sent from this email address.
-- You can use AI to draft email copy as well.
-- Send.
-You can also Paula AI chat window to create an invoice for you.

 ## Counterparty